-WATER OUALITY
+WATER QUALITY

 Lake Arrowhead Community, Inc. routinely monitors for contaminants in your drinking water according to Federal and State laws.
-The following table shows any detection resulting from our monitoring for the period of January 1st to December 31st, 2018.
+The following table shows any detection resulting from our monitoring for the period of January 1st to December 31st, 2019.

-In 2017, due to efforts to protect the water supply, our system was granted a 'Synthetic Organics Waiver.'
-This is a three year exemption from the monitoring/reporting requirements for the following industrial chemical(s): herbicides, carbamate pesticides, toxaphene/chlordane/PCB and semivolatile organics.
+In 2017, our system was granted a 'Synthetic Organics Waiver.'
+This is a three-year exemption from the monitoring/reporting requirements for the following industrial chemical(s): herbicides, carbamate pesticides, toxaphene/chlordane/PCB and semivolatile organics.
 This waiver was granted due to the absence of these potential sources of contamination within a half mile radius of the water source.